GAMES STUDIES - EXERCISE 1: MY FAVOURITE VIDEO GAME

 Week 1

-Lecture 01 - Principals of Game DesignGame design breakdown human reaction with media - combineing creativity, technicality, and psychology.
+Lecture 01 - Principals of Game DesignGame design breakdown human reaction with media - combining creativity, technicality, and psychology.

 Core Principles